Mobile provider 02 chooses Huawei to build its German 5G network | DW | 11.12.2019

 Telefonica Deutschland, which operates under the O2 brand, is one of only a few European operators to use Huawei as a 5G supplier.
 The company called Nokia and Huawei "proven strategic partners" on 5G infrastructure.

 Telefonica has said it wants to move faster on bringing 5G networks to Germany, as the German government works to finalize rules governing network suppliers.
-Nokia and Huawei will equally split building O2's 5G radio network in Germany.
+Nokia and Huawei will split building O2's 5G radio network in Germany equally between them.

 Read more: Opinion: Huawei's 5G plan for Germany is a bad deal